 Over the years, erosion has undercut the pipe where it drains to the creek.
 This project will replace the outfall pipe, stabilize slopes around and below the pipe, and replant the area with native vegetation.

-This project is scheduled for construction starting the third week of August 2014 and will likely last for several weeks.
+This project is scheduled for construction starting in late September and will last for several weeks.

 Much of the work on this project will take place down near Tryon Creek, off of the road.
-However, it will take several days for work crews to transport materials down to the creek and do some minor repair work up on the street.
+However, it will take a week or more for work crews to transport materials down to the creek, do some minor repair work up on the street and construct the new outfall down near the creek.
 During those days, flaggers will be present to help drivers negotiate lane closures.
 Drivers can expect minimal delays, note traffic control signs, and respect speed limits during construction.

 For More Information